Abandoned & Little-Known Airfields:

 as depicted on a 1947 USGS map.

-Miller Field was apparently still closed as of 1950,
+Miller Field was apparently still officially closed as an airfield in 1950,

 as no airfield at the site was depicted on the 1950 NY Sectional Chart (courtesy of Mike Keefe).

-as "Miller (Army)" was once again depicted on the 1952 NY Sectional Chart (courtesy of Mike Keefe).
+"Miller (Army)" was depicted on the 1952 NY Sectional Chart (courtesy of Mike Keefe).

 Where these Civil Air Patrol aircraft?